 Here's the thing with your business...
-When you say (or think) your business is an asset, that means it's a sellable asset, or it has assets inside the business that are sellable - for an amount that equals your Good Enough freedom number.
+When you say (or think) your business is an asset, that means it's a sellable asset, or it has assets inside the business that are sellable - for an amount that equals your Freedom Number.